-Close Down Your Hong Kong CompanyThrough Deregistering a Company
+Close Down Your Hong Kong CompanyThrough Company Deregistration

 Hong Kong Company Strike Off Packages

-Notes: The above fee includes our service fee in the application for the dormant company and the company deregistration, the government fees of the company deregistration and our disbursements.
+Notes: The above fee includes our service fee in the application for the company deregistration, the government fees of the company deregistration and our disbursements.
 Fees incurred by auditing and tax compliance, business registration and the annual return are not covered.

 4 Easy Steps to Closing Down Your Hong Kong Company